What do sport and exercise sciences students need from learning resources?

 Why do practical sessions and fieldwork matter?

 Practical workshops in biomechanics or physiology, alongside community coaching and internships, bridge classroom knowledge and professional practice.
 They build competence, confidence and engagement.
-Staff should ensure variety and quality in fieldwork, set explicit learning outcomes, and integrate structured reflection so that workplace experience feeds summative assessment.
+Staff should ensure variety and quality in fieldwork, set explicit learning outcomes, and integrate structured reflection so that workplace experience feeds into summative assessment.

 How should academic staff support students to use resources well?

-The role of academic staff in guiding students to utilise learning resources is central.
+The role of academic staff in guiding students to use learning resources is central.
 Lecturers and technicians need to demonstrate resource use in context, for example by analysing data live in biomechanics software and linking it to the assessment brief and marking criteria.
 Students value approachable staff and explicit guidance on digital platforms and databases.
 Protect office hours, offer timely acknowledgement even when full responses take longer, and run short workshops on specialist tools.
-Strong staff availability sustains effective use of resources.
+Strong staff availability supports effective use of resources.

 What should institutions do next to improve learning resources?

-Listen to lived experience and target the bottlenecks students describe.
-Prioritise an accessibility audit of systems, reading lists, equipment booking and study spaces, provide alternative formats by default, and track fixes with a published accessibility backlog and resolution times.
 Extend service hours and flexible access windows where demand peaks outside daytime.
 Run resource readiness checks for labs, specialist software and equipment before each term, and keep students updated with brief summaries of what changed and why.
 Involve student representatives in procurement decisions so investment maps to programme needs.
 Review physical and digital library assets regularly to retire outdated materials and expand relevant holdings.

 How Student Voice Analytics helps you